History of Tennessee Tech

 The home of the music and art departments was built in 1981.
 It was named in memory of Charles Faulkner Bryan, who was given a Guggenheim Fellowship and composed “Ballad of a Harp Weaver.”

 Also known as “The Plaza” is an open area between the Roaden University Center and Derryberry Hall.
 The plaza was built in mid-1980 and was called South Patio before being renovated in 2015 for Tech's centennial celebration.
 This location provides students a place to relax and socialize between classes.
 It also hosts many events such as Week of Welcome.

 Tower atop Derryberry Hall, featuring a clock on each of its four sides.
 The clock and tower originally were located on Jere Whitson when it was formerly the library.
 The clock tower was moved to Derryberry Hall in 1960.

 East and West Halls

 Now known as Kittrell and Bartoo Halls.
-These were original dorms – the men in East and the women in West.
+These were original dorms – the women in the East and the men in the West.
 That’s the closest men and women lived to each other until 1996 when the first coed residence hall was built.